 - All-America Football Conference (1946-1949): While this league as a whole was not successful, three of its teams were taken into the NFL when the AAFC broke up: the Cleveland Browns, the San Francisco 49ers, and the Baltimore Colts (which folded after one season in the NFL, though the current Colts—now in Indianapolis—are a Spiritual Successor).
 The Browns proved to be one of the top teams in the NFL for the next decade.

 - American Football League (1960-1969): Actually the fourth league to use this name, although they were the most successful.
-Probably the most visible competition to the NFL, and the two leagues merged in 1970, creating the current AFC and NFC divisions.
+Probably the most visible competition to the NFL, and the two leagues merged in 1970, creating the current AFC and NFC conferences.
+Notably, none of the league's teams ever folded nor were excluded from the merger.
 All of the AFL's teams are now NFL franchises (though the Houston Oilers are now the Tennessee Titans; also the Seattle Seahawks, which were placed in the AFC in 1977, were switched to the NFC when the Houston Texans were created as an expansion team).
 The NFL occasionally celebrates the history of the AFL, with the most notable being the 50th anniversary celebrations in 2010 (which included numerous "throwback" games in which teams and even referees wore AFL-style uniforms, even if the team name and/or location on the old uniform was no longer accurate).
 A list of notable players who started out in the AFL (even just a list of Hall of Famers) would be too large for this page.
 However, there is only one player in the Hall of Fame who played only in the AFL and never in the NFL: offensive guard Billy Shaw.

 - World Football League (1973-1975): A complete and total flop (and not even a "world" football league, the only team not on the American mainland was a team in Hawaii).
 Managed to last for two seasons despite laughable amounts of ineptness (one team had its equipment confiscated following the league's championship game) from almost everyone involved.
-Only two WFL alumni - Larry Csonka and Paul Warfield, both former NFL stars at the end of their careers - made it into the Pro Football Hall of Fame.
+In its first season, the league made waves for attracting several members of the undefeated 1972 Miami Dolphins to join the league.
+Two of those Dolphins - Larry Csonka and Paul Warfield - are the only WFL players to make it into the Pro Football Hall of Fame.

 - This is not the same as the World League of American Football, a league that began in the early 1990's and later evolved into NFL Europa; they are discussed later, under "American Football in Other Countries".